Knee deep in urine and feces …. ohhhh the joy of being a dog mom!

 1) Crate Training

-Before you bring your new puppy home, get a crate.
-Dogs by nature are den animals.
-They like to be in confined spaces because it makes them feel safe.
-Also, they don’t like to “go” where they eat and sleep.
-When picking out the perfect crate, you need to make sure you get the right size for your dog.
+When picking out the perfect crate, sizing is key.
 It should be large enough for your puppy to stand up, turn around, and stretch.
-But it shouldn’t be so large that they can go the bathroom on one end and then sleep on the other end.
+But it shouldn’t be so large that they can go to the bathroom on one end and then sleep on the other end.
 Naturally, dogs don’t want to soil where they eat and sleep.

 *Click here to learn more about crate training and how to pick out the perfect crate.